Found us from search engine?

 Google did mention that this is just one among the many ways a webmaster can use to better control their crawl prioritization.

-Having a great content is the most natural and easiest way to attract links.
+Having a great content is the most natural and easiest way to attract backlinks.
 Creating a good content is directly relate to the ability of the content to answer users intent.

 Make sure your content is giving the readers usable and actionable advice, correct information, and insightful comments.
 Personal experience and guides came from extensive study and case studies tend attract more readers since they provide unique values.